SYS_CLOCK: 2026-01-21 00:00:00 UTC

 This effort manifests in two levels of institutional awareness:

-Chapter Three: Strategic Determination—Why China Avoids the “Hegemony Trap”
+Chapter Three: Strategic Resolve—Why China Avoids the “Hegemony Trap”

-In 288 BCE, the Qin King, Ying Ji (King Zhaoxiang), sent an envoy to the Qi State with an enticing proposal: Qin and Qi both crown themselves emperors, with Qin as the “Western Emperor” and Qi as the “Eastern Emperor”, for the two states to jointly divide the world.
+In 288 BCE, King Ying Ji of Qin (King Zhaoxiang) sent envoys to Qi with an attractive proposal: both states would proclaim imperial titles, Qin as the “Western Emperor” and Qi as the “Eastern Emperor,” and together divide influence.

-Su Dai advised the Qi King to renounce the imperial title to show humility, thus avoiding the encirclement targeting Qi.
-History proves this strategic clarity preserved Qi's fortune for decades.
+Su Dai advised Qi’s ruler to drop the imperial title and signal restraint.
+History shows that this strategic clarity preserved Qi’s position for decades.

 Chapter Four: System Costs and Strategic Patience